-INDIVIDUALS WITH ACCESSIBILITY NEEDS BUDDY PLAN

-UNIVERSITY OF CENTRAL FLORIDA
+INDIVIDUALS WITH ACCESSIBILITY NEEDS BUDDY PLAN UNIVERSITY OF CENTRAL FLORIDA

 This optional template may be used to develop the Individuals with Accessibility Needs Buddy Plan.
 Those responsible for maintaining this plan should identify general information about the facility, safe areas in the building, and the contact information for those involved in the volunteer Buddy Plan program.
-This plan should be reviewed and updated frequently to ensure that the information contained in it is accurate.
+This plan should be reviewed and updated frequently to ensure that the information contained in the plan is accurate.

-Date:

-Floor Level:

 BASIC INFORMATION

-required to self-identify.

-Building, #:
+Building, #: Date:

-Department:
+Department: Floor Level:

+-

 Department Head or Supervisor: Email:

-SAF TE AREAS
+SAFE AREAS

-Desc cribe the safe areas in the building:
+Describe the safe areas in the building:

-VO LUNTEER BUDDIES
+VO VOLUNTEER BUDDIES

 Name Phone Email

 1

 2

 3

 4

 5

-1 Membership in the Buddy Program is s volunt ary.
-Individua ls with accessibility needs are not
+\Membership in the Buddy Program is voluntary.
+Individuals with accessibility needs are not required to self-identify.